-- Logos identifying the RIP as a Navigator RIP, including a Global Graphics Software (GGS) logo. - A color bar for both visual and colorimetric analysis of the print quality. - A text slugline carrying data about the job file itself and the print configuration.
+- Logos identifying the RIP as a Navigator Harlequin RIP - A color bar for both visual and colorimetric analysis of the print quality. - A text slugline carrying data about the job file itself and the print configuration.

 The color bar printed on cut-sheet media may be constructed using one, two or four lines of color patches, depending on the space available.
 It may include the following groups of patches: